 A waterfall, no matter the size will get you every time.
-It’s kind of like watching a fireworks display – it honestly doesn’t matter how many times you’ve seen one, without fail, you’ll stop, stare and breath a little deeper.
+It’s kind of like watching a fireworks display – it honestly doesn’t matter how many times you’ve seen one, without fail, you’ll stop, stare and breathe a little deeper.
 Here are 10 of the most picturesque waterfalls in all of Alberta!

 *Editors Note: Swimming, climbing, jumping or diving into any waterfall, on this list or otherwise, is not recommended – unless park permitted by official signage.
 Please visit these sites cautiously!